HEA BLO GEO PIX4Dmatic 2025 Highlights (2)

 PIX4Dmatic highlights 2025

-This rapid development sets the stage for our major product evolution coming early next year—keep reading to see the foundation we built this year, and stay tuned for the announcement!
+This rapid development sets the stage for our major product evolution coming early next year—stay tuned for the announcement!

 Combine LiDAR and drone data

 A major focus for PIX4Dmatic in 2025 was making it easier to combine data from different sources, like bringing in LiDAR point clouds (LAS/LAZ files).
-This update significantly simplified workflows: users can now just drag and drop their external LiDAR data right into a project.
-PIX4Dmatic merges this data, automatically (asking for the correct Coordinate Reference System (CRS) to guarantee detailed precision when blending these different datasets).
+This update significantly simplified workflows: users can now just drag and drop their external LiDAR data right into a new or existing project.
+PIX4Dmatic merges this data, automatically, asking for the correct coordinate reference system (CRS) to guarantee detailed precision when blending these different datasets (and for the trajectory file to allow mesh generation).

 This feature allows you to instantly view and analyze LiDAR and photogrammetry together, massively improving the scope and overall accuracy of large-scale mapping projects.